Koredotcom/docs/docs/xo/automation/natural-language/nlu-configurations/engine-tuning.md

 #### Network Type

 You can choose the Neural Network that you want to use.
 This setting is moved to the Machine Learning section post v8.1.
-[Refer here for details](https://developer.kore.ai/docs/bots/nlp/user-utterances/#Threshold_Configurations).
+[Learn more](https://developer.kore.ai/docs/bots/nlp/user-utterances/#Threshold_Configurations).

 #### Epochs